DePayFi/depay-evm-router/README.md

 `path` needs to go through tokenA -> WETH -> tokenB if executed by Uniswap.

-Requires to approve token at first index of path to be approved on Uniswap router for the payment protocol smart contract.
+Requires to approve token at first index of path to be approved for the payment protocol smart contract.

 Get amounts through the Uniswap router by passing the same `path` and the desired output amount to receive the required input amount.